 Be aware of your breathing

 When working all day remember to be aware of your own breathing.
 Deep breathing is an effective way to stay calm when having a long stressful day at work.
 It will help you stay focused and feel more energized.
 Deep breathing is essential for keeping healthy.
 Explore different breathing exercises or techniques to see what best applies to you.
 Practice deep breathing before leaving for work, while at the office, and once you get home.
 Creating a deep breathing routine will feel natural after continued use.
+Try out the Breathwrk Breathing App for free guided breathing exercises.

 Give your body a break